dbohlender/canfar.github.io/docs/tutorial.md

 ### Install HTCondor for Batch

 Batch jobs are scheduled using a software package called [HTCondor](http://www.htcondor.org).
 HTCondor will dynamically launch jobs on the VMs (workers), connecting to the batch processing head node (the central manager).
-In order to install HTCondor (which provides a minimal HTCondor daemon to execute jobs) run this script:
+In order to install HTCondor (which provides a minimal HTCondor daemon to execute jobs) run this script on your VM instance:

 ```
 curl https://raw.githubusercontent.com/canfar/openstack-sandbox/master/vm_config/canfar_batch_setup.bash -o canfar_batch_setup.bash